 If you’re a regular computer user you may be able to save money with an internet subscription.
 Please ask at the desk.

-Our volunteers will try to help if you ask.
+If you’re using a public computer and need help, our volunteers will try to assist if you ask.
 Please note that this depends upon the IT skills and knowledge of the volunteers on duty when you visit.
 We can’t guarantee that someone will be available to help you.